mui/material-ui/docs/data/joy/components/checkbox/checkbox.md

 ### Indeterminate

-Technically, the checkbox component only has two states: checked or unchecked.
+Technically, the Checkbox component has only two states: checked or unchecked.
-However, visually, there is a third state called _indeterminate_.

-It's common to find it in tables where you have one checkbox that selects every table row.
-Use the `indeterminate` prop to circle around these states.
+Visually, however, there is an alternate checked state possible called _indeterminate_, which you might think of as an "in-between" state.

+The indeterminate state is often used to communicate the fact that only some out of a set of Checkboxes are checked.

+The demo below shows how to implement the `indeterminate` prop on a parent Checkbox that watches for the checked state in its children.
+If only one child is checked, the parent will display the indeterminate state.
+Clicking on the parent Checkbox toggles selecting and deselecting all children.

 :::warning
 When the indeterminate state is set, the value of the `checked` prop only impacts the form submitted values.
 It has no accessibility or UX implications.
 :::

 {{"demo": "IndeterminateCheckbox.js"}}

 ### Helper text

-To add a description to the checkbox, use `FormControl` and `FormHelperText`.
-The checkbox will be linked to the helper text via `aria-describedby` attribute.
+Use the Form Control and Form Helper Text components add a description to the Checkbox.
+The Checkbox will be linked to the helper text via the `aria-describedby` attribute.

 {{"demo": "HelperTextCheckbox.js"}}